 Annotate PRO for Google Chrome

-Annotate PRO installs into Google Chrome in seconds through the Google Chrome Store.
+Annotate PRO (AP) installs into Google Chrome in seconds through the Google Chrome Store.

 How Easy is Annotate PRO for Chrome?